daronphang/coding_resources/networking/client_storage.md

 ## Cookies:
 HTTP is stateless protocol; each request doesn't store any state or persisting information.
 However, if need to remember user's session, can use cookies.
 Cookies are assoicated with websites i.e. cannot access cookie_a in another website_b.
+Have two types: persistent and session cookies.
 Mainly used for three purposes:
 1) Session management: Storing logins, shopping carts, game scores the server should remember.
 2) Personalization: User preferences, themes, and other settings.
 3) Tracking: Recording and analyzing user behavior.